Backtesting is the process of applying a set of rules to historical data with the goal of assessing the strategy's effectiveness in generating profit.

 - During a backtest, irrespective of the order type, no margins is assumed for any instrument.
 The user must enter the desired initial capital value such that it is higher than the product of quantity and the instruments close price [Initial Capital >= (Quantity x Close Price) for all instruments being tested].

 - During a backtest, any hypothetical signal to buy or sell is executed on the open price of the next candle irrespective of the actual volumes traded for that candle in the historical data.

 - During a backtest, no form of averaging is done i.e., the algo does not take multiple consecutive entry positions before exiting the current position (entry position is taken only after the previous position has been exited i.e., when quantity at hand is zero).

-- During a backtest, the algo only exists when either the target profit price or stop loss price is hit.
+- During a backtest, the strategy will only exit a position, when either the exit condition is met or when target profit price or stop loss price is hit.